What is intelppm.sys BSOD error

 - Ensure to double-check the installed software and update the hardware.
-Graphic cards can have specific system requirements.
+Graphic cards can have specific system requirements on windows.
 The PC should match the hardware’s system requirement.
 Unplugging the device can also help if the hardware is not compatible with it.
 Seek help to turn to compatible hardware.

 C1E Enhanced Halt State is a setting that is found in BIOS (Basic Input Output System) that can help to resolve the error.